After four days of delirium punctuated by a few moments of sobriety, I’m still having a difficult time processing what just happened.

-Of course it seemed they would come this far only to have it all yanked away like the the elusive football Lucy always yanks away from the hapless Charlie Brown, sending him into yet another spiral of despair.
+Of course, it seemed they would come this far only to have it all yanked away like the elusive football Lucy always yanks away from the hapless Charlie Brown, sending him into yet another spiral of despair.

 Only, this time it didn’t.